VBayesLab/VBLabDocs/Model-RECH.md

                    'WindowSize',30);
 ```

 Given the fitted RECH model `Estmdl`, we can make one-step-ahead forecast given out-of-sample data.
 Set `'YTest'` to `true` to indicate that the last column of test data contains true responses.
 Use `'Loss'` argument to specify predictive scores we want to compute.
-Given the true labels, we can compute the miss-classification rate (MCR) and PPS as the predictive scores.
+Given the true labels, we can compute the MSE and PPS as the predictive scores.
 ```matlab
 % Make prediction with new data and compute prediction scores in PPS and MCR [Pred,Error] = vbayesPredict(Estmdl,T_out,...